The 5 Stages of an Advisory Firm

 • Multiple advisors

-• Leadership team
+• A functioning leadership team

-• Defined departments
+• Defined departments with clear ownership

-• Documented systems
+• Documented systems and processes

-$5M – $20M+
+Typical revenue: $5M – $20M+

 The key skill at this stage becomes executive leadership.